 3.1.
 Gas Facts

-Long term contracts have traditionally always been signed between developers of gas fields and offtakers, in order to provide sufficient security against risk of poor future cash flows.
-This however seems to be changing.
+- Long term contracts have traditionally always been signed between developers of gas fields and off-takers, to provide sufficient security against the risk of poor future cash flows.
+This, however, seems to be changing.

 The readers’ attention should be please be guided to the significantly more extensive articles in the EPCM catalogue if more detail is needed: